aithrien-of-ravenholdt/my-microservice/PORTFOLIO.md

 - Saving the rendered HTML response to `rendered-output.html`
 - Archiving it for visual inspection in the Jenkins UI

+This demonstrates:
-This demonstrates how controlled configuration changes (like beta banners) can be managed via the pipeline, while real runtime toggling happens **inside the app itself** using Unleash.
+- Controlled deployment-time configuration changes (like beta banners) managed via the pipeline
+- Real runtime toggling happens inside the app itself using Unleash

 ---